-Many people have a negative attitude toward motorcyclists, which emerges in part from the driving conduct of a minority of motorcyclists, in part from misperception, and possibly in part from stereotypes from movies, TV, and fiction.
-This can affect both how motorcyclists are treated by other drivers while on the road, and also can lead people to assume that the motorcyclist is somehow at fault for an accident even when the only negligent conduct was on the part of the other driver.
+Many people have a negative attitude toward motorcyclists, a sentiment that emerges in part from the driving conduct of a minority of motorcyclists, in part from misperception, and possibly in part from stereotypes from movies, TV, and fiction.
+That negative perception may affect both how motorcyclists are treated by other drivers while on the road, and may also lead people to assume that the motorcyclist is at fault for an accident even when the only negligent conduct was on the part of the other driver.

 Motorcyclists are at particular risk when they have less than six months of experience on a motorcycle, even if they have prior riding experience on other bikes.
 Alcohol use significantly increases the risk of a fatal accident.

 Motorcyclists often find admonishments about wearing a helmet to be tedious and preachy.
 That's fair enough.
-But those who deal with the aftermath of motorcycle accidents don't suggest the use of helmets (or other eye protection, leathers, gloves, or sturdy boots) because they like to hear themselves talk.
+But those who deal with the aftermath of motorcycle accidents don't suggest the use of safety equipment -- helmets or other eye protection, such as leathers, gloves, or sturdy boots -- because they like to hear themselves talk.
 They know how serious a motorcycle accident can be, and how quickly flesh and bone can give way to concrete.

-There is absolutely no question but that the use of a safety helmet which complies with FMVSS 218 will significantly reduce the chance of a head injury.
-There is no evidence that helmet use will result in attenuation of critical traffic sounds, limit the precrash visual field, cause fatigue or loss of attention; or otherwise make an accident more likley.
+There is absolutely no question but that the use of a safety helmet that complies with Federal Motor Vehicle Safety Standard (FMVSS) 218 will significantly reduce the chance of a head injury.
+There is no evidence that helmet use will make it more difficult for a motorcyclist to hear critical traffic sounds, limit the pre-crash visual field, cause fatigue or loss of attention, or otherwise make an accident more likely.
 Helmeted riders are less susceptible to neck injuries than riders who don't wear helmets.

-Ultimately, helmet laws notwithstanding, it is a motorcyclist's right to choose his own safety equipment.
+Helmet laws notwithstanding, it is ultimately a motorcyclist's right to choose his own safety equipment.
 But please have patience with those who would just as soon not see another seriously injured motorcycle enter an emergency room or law firm waiting room.